-Distribution: Uncommon east of the Cascades in Washington to California, east to South Dakota
+Distribution: Occurring east of the Cascades crest in Washington; Washington to California, Montana, Wyoming, Utah, and Nevada.

 Conservation Status: Not of concern